 o Communication Fellow will report to the Associate Director of Communication and the Director of Communication and will oversee the social media endeavors conducted by Undergraduate Admission.
 This position will also assist in planning and implementing periodic calling campaigns to prospective and accepted students.
 In addition, the Communication Fellow must have excellent writing and verbal skills and excel in presenting to large groups.
 Applicants are required to be a rising junior or senior year.
 This position is a four quarter position starting summer and ending in spring.
 Some training hours in winter and spring quarters and possible remote work during summer quarter.

-o Program Visit Fellow will report to the Senior Associate Director of Admission and assist in organizing and executing all of the aspects involved with our visit programs.
-This Fellow will recruit and manage the volunteer admission ambassadors as well as arrange overnight visits, student panels, class visits, and lunches with prospective students.
+o Program Visit Fellow will report to the Campus Visit Program Coordinator and assist in organizing and executing all of the aspects involved with our visit programs.
+This Fellow will recruit and manage and arrange overnight visits, student panels, class visits, and lunches with prospective students.
 The Program Visit Fellow will also assist with programs catered to high school counselors such as group tours and day-long visit programs.
 Applicants are required to be a rising junior or senior year.
 This position is a six quarter position starting in the winter and ending the following spring.
 Summers quarter is optional.

 Compensation: Admission Fellows will receive a $2500 tuition stipend and will earn an additional hourly rate.
 They will be required to work 15-20 hours per week and will be paid $12/hour.